Tromsø Heliport, University Hospital

-Tromsø Heliport, University Hospital (Tromsø helikopterplass, Universitetssykehuset) is a heliport situated on the premises of University Hospital of North Norway in the city of Tromsø in Tromsø Municipality in Troms og Finnmark county, Norway.
+Tromsø Heliport, University Hospital (Tromsø helikopterplass, Universitetssykehuset) is a heliport situated on the premises of University Hospital of North Norway in the city of Tromsø in Tromsø Municipality in Troms county, Norway.
 Used exclusively for air ambulance services, it is home to an AgustaWestland AW139 operated by Lufttransport on contract with the National Air Ambulance Service.
 The base is owned by the University Hospital of North Norway.
 The base opened in 1988.

 History

 A private air ambulance service was established in Tromsø in 1985.
 It consisted of a Bell 205 and was based a what was then known as Tromsø Regional Hospital.
-The range allowed it to reach from Ballangen to Alta.
+The range allowed it to reach from Ballangen Municipality to Alta Municipality.
 Meanwhile, Norsk Luftambulanse announced plans to establish a base in Tromsø themselves.
 The competition between the two companies caused a poor coordination climate between the hospital and the operating companies.

 The Ministry of Health and Social Affairs appointed a commission which in 1986 recommended that a national state-funded helicopter ambulance service be established.
 Tromsø was selected as one of eight bases.
 Along with Brønnøysund Airport, it was one of only two such bases in Northern Norway.
 However, it was flanked by the 330 Squadron's Westland Sea King bases at Bodø and Banak.

 A 1996 report which studied the 360 missions the previous two years concluded with that only one in ten missions were actually of medical use and recommended a reduction in the use of the helicopter.
 For a week in May 1999 the Royal Norwegian Air Force dispatched a Bell 214 helicopter at the hospital after the ordinary helicopter was being repaired and before a reserve helicopter could be placed into service.